lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

 1.1.
 Log in to the Portal Aspect of the Rubin Science Platform.

 1.2.
-Click on "Edit ADQL" (advanced) button in the Select Query line.
+In the upper right, click on the "Edit ADQL" box.
 Clear the content of the ADQL query box, if it is not empty.

 1.3.
 Enter the query as below.
-This query will retrieve all of the ForcedSourceOnDiaObjects table entries for the supernova (and convert the fluxes into magnitudes) in the plot made in Portal Tutorial 02.
+This query will retrieve all of the ForcedSourceOnDiaObjects table entries for the supernova which was considered in Portal Tutorial 02.

 The ForcedSourceOnDiaObject contains forced photometry on both the difference image (psfDiffFlux, psfDiffFluxErr) and the processed visit image (PVI), also called the "direct" image (psfFlux, psfFluxErr).
 For our specific ("supernova") application, we